tlswg/tls13-spec/draft-ietf-tls-tls13.md

 higher computational and communicational cost than anonymous key exchange, it may be in the interest of interoperability not to disable non-anonymous key exchange when the application layer is allowing anonymous key exchange.

-   o  For cipher suites ending with _SHA256, HKDF is used
-      with SHA-256 as the hash function.

-   o  For cipher suites ending with _SHA384, HKDF is used
-      with SHA-384 as the hash function.

 New cipher suite values are assigned by IANA as described in
 {{iana-considerations}}.